ynput/OpenPype/website/docs/artist_hosts_blender.md

 ### Publishing a layout

-Working with Set dresses is very easy.
+Working with Layout is easy.
 Just load your assets into scene with [Loader](artist_tools.md#loader) (**OpenPype → Load...**).
 Populate your scene as you wish, translate each piece to fit your need.
 When ready, select all imported stuff and go **OpenPype → Create...** and select **Layout**.
 When selecting rigs,